 Buffer strips are strips of grass and/or trees that slow water runoff, trap sediment and enhance water infiltration in the buffer itself.
 They also trap fertilizers, pesticides, bacteria, pathogens and heavy metals, minimizing the chances of these potential pollutants reaching surface or groundwater sources.

-Water Jamboree, an educational fun day for fifth and sixth grade students, is a cooperative effort provided by the LRNRD, Tri-Basin NRD, University of Nebraska Cooperative extension and the Natural Resources Conservation Service.
-The event is held annually on the third Wednesday & Thursday in April, located at sites around the Harlan County Reservoir.
+Water Jamboree, an educational fun day for fifth and sixth grade students, is a copperative effort provided by the Tri-Basin NRD, Lower Republican NRD, Nebraska Extension, Post Rock Extension, the Natural Resources Conservation Service and the US Army Corps of Engineers.
+The Water Jamboree will be held on two days (a Tuesday and Wednesday) in late April.
+Activities are held both indoors and outdoors near the Harlan County Reservoir.

 Link to Water Jamboree website: http://www.tribasinnrd.org/wj_index.html